AdelRabieE/linux-projects/system-administration/network-utilities/README.md

 # Network Utilities Script

-This script provides a set of basic network utilities to check network status, display the IP address, and perform a traceroute to a server.
+This script provides a set of basic network utilities to check network status, display the IP address, and perform a traceroute to a specified server.

 ## Features
 - **Check Network Connection**: Verifies network connectivity by pinging `google.com`.